Tifuh-n/Tifuh-n/README.md

 I am an aspiring Software and Web Developer
 -------------------------------------------

-I am currently studying towards a BSC in Information & Knowledge Systems at the University of Pretoria.
 I've been learning to code since high school and quickly found a passion for web and software development.
 I love being able to combine my artistic and creative skills with my logic and technical skills to create new projects.
 I thrive on turning ideas into interactive, user-friendly web and software solutions.
 From coding dynamic websites to developing innovative applications, I enjoy every step of the process.
 Whether it's crafting a sleek user interface or solving complex problems with code, I’m dedicated to delivering exceptional digital experiences.

 *   🌍  I'm based in South Africa 🇿🇦
 *   ✉️  You can contact me at [tifuhnche@gmail.com](mailto:tifuhnche@gmail.com)